Program Website: http://www.hiram.edu/computerscience

 Core: Modeling Methods

-WORKSHOP~ This workshop will provide the opportunity for students to examine a special topic in Computer Science.
+WORKSHOP ~ This workshop will provide the opportunity for students to examine a special topic in Computer Science.
 Through readings, discussions and written assignments there will be opportunities to evaluate the topic at issue.
 Workshops may be taken Pass/No Credit only.
 Students may take no more than nine workshops for credit toward graduation.
 Workshops can be used as elective credit only.
-(For CAS students only.)

 Core: Modeling Methods